andreasvc/fmindex/README.rst

 algorithm, as used by ``fgrep``, and the ``acora`` python module, cf. https://github.com/scoder/acora

-Both a character-based and a word-based version is available.
+Both a character-based and a word-based version are available.
 The character-based version offers full-text search.
 The word-based version converts each space-separated token to an integer (i.e., words are never matched partially).